BuildOnViction/docs/docs/get-started/masternode.md

 Confirm with apply and proceed to make the payement.

-Your full node will now be listed on Tomomaster.
+Your full node will now be listed on TomoMaster.
 People can view its details and vote for it.

 If your node is in the top 150 most voted nodes, it will be promoted as a masternode and will start producing blocks at the next epoch.